voiceflow/alexa-runtime/README.md

 `alexa-runtime` is an http webhook service that handles Alexa requests and generates a response.
 It manages the state of the Alexa user based on the programs (flows) made on the Voiceflow Creator tool.
 It can be run independently from Voiceflow.

 This is the same service that hosts all Alexa skills created on Voiceflow.
-This includes serving production apps on and handling millions of requests.
+This includes serving production apps on and handling millions of requests

 ![image](https://user-images.githubusercontent.com/5643574/132608647-7f64832d-87e3-41f8-b4c9-0f7c4ba4ff8f.png)